sinai-uja/textflow/README.md

 - **Polarity:** Polarity score of a text.

-    + **label:** the label that predict the polarity model.
+    + **label:** the label that predicts the polarity model.
-    + **score:** the score to assing the label to the text.
+    + **score:** the score to assign the label to the text.

 - **Emotions:** Emotions score of a text.

-    + **label:** the label that predict the polarity model.
+    + **label:** the label that predicts the polarity model.
-    + **score:** the score to assing the label to the text.
+    + **score:** the score to assign the label to the text.

-- **Emojis:** It calculates different metrics that store in a metadata dictionary:
+- **Emojis:** It calculates different metrics that are stored in a metadata dictionary:

     + **TextWithoutEmoji:** A string with the words of emojis instead of the emoji.
     + **FreqEmoji:** The frequence of emojis
     + **NumEmojis:** The number of emojis.

-- **NER:** It calculates different metrics that store in a metadata dictionary:
+- **NER:** It calculates different metrics that are stored in a metadata dictionary:

     + **srcNER:** The text with entities instead of the words
     + **entidades:** The entities grouped by each category
-    + **freqEntidades:** The frequence of different entities.
+    + **freqEntidades:** The frequency of different entities.

-- **N-Grams:** It calculates different metrics that store in a metadata dictionary:
+- **N-Grams:** It calculates different metrics that are stored in a metadata dictionary:

     + **n-grams:** The different n-grams of the text
-    + **freqN-Grams:** The frequence of different n-grams
+    + **freqN-Grams:** The frequency of different n-grams

 - **Ironity:** Ironity score of a text.

-    + **label:** the label that predict the polarity model.
+    + **label:** the label that predicts the polarity model.
-    + **score:** the score to assing the label to the text.
+    + **score:** the score to assign the label to the text.

-- **TextEmojiPolarity:** It calculate the polarity of a text based on text emojis.
+- **TextEmojiPolarity:** It calculates a text's polarity based on text emojis.
 (Martínez-Cámara, E., Jiménez-Zafra, S. M., Martin-Valdivia, M. T., & Lopez, L. A. U. (2014, August).
 SINAI: voting system for twitter sentiment analysis. *In Proceedings of the 8th International Workshop on Semantic Evaluation (SemEval 2014)* (pp. 572-577))

     + **numEmojisPolarity:** the number of positive and negative text emojis.
-    + **percentageEmojisPolarity:** the score to assing the label positive or negative to the text related to the text emojis that appear in the text.
+    + **percentageEmojisPolarity:** the score to assign the label positive or negative to the text related to the text emojis that appear in the text.
     + **distinctEmojiFounded:** the different positive and negative text emojis.

-- **EmojiPolarity:** It calculate the polarity of a text based on emojis.
+- **EmojiPolarity:** It calculates a text's polarity based on emojis.

     + **numEmojisPolarity:** the number of positive and negative emojis.
-    + **percentageEmojisPolarity:** the score to assing the label positive or negative to the text related to the emojis that appear in the text.
+    + **percentageEmojisPolarity:** the score to assign the label positive or negative to the text related to the emojis that appear in the text.
     + **distinctEmojiFounded:** the different positive and negative emojis.

+- **Perplexity:** It calculates the perplexity of a text.

+    + **perplexity:** the perplexity of a text.
+Perplexity is defined as the exponentiated average negative log-likelihood of a sequence.

 # Dependencies

-- **ComplexityAnalyzer.py, POSAnalyzer, LemmaAnalyzer and NERAnalyzer:** In these classes, spacy is used to calculate the different metrics of the analyzers.
-If do you want to use other package, you should implements the methods nlp, sents, pos_, lemma_ and text.
+- **ComplexityAnalyzer.py, POSAnalyzer, LemmaAnalyzer, and NERAnalyzer:** In these classes, spacy is used to calculate the different metrics of the analyzers.
+If you want to use other packages, you should implement the methods nlp, sents, pos_, lemma_, and text.

-- **IronityAnalizer.py, EmotionAnalyzer.py and PolarityAnalyzer.py:** These classes use models and pipelines of transformers, you can use different models to inference the emotion or the polarity of a text.
+- **IronityAnalizer.py, EmotionAnalyzer.py, PolarityAnalyzer, and PerplexityAnalyzer.py:** These classes use models and pipelines of transformers, you can use different models to infer the emotion, the polarity, or the perplexity of a text.

 - **EmojiAnalizer.py, EmojiPolarityAnalyzer.py:** This class use emoji library.

 # How to create a Sequence?

-If you want to create a class to initialize a sequence and there is no class for it, you can create your own.
+If you want to create a class to initialize a sequence without a class for it, you can create your own.

 - **We must create a class that inherits from Sequence.py**

 - **Inside of this class, we have to create the following functions, because these functions implement the basic functionality of a Sequence**.
-The basic functionality is like iterate in the sequence, filter in subsequences(children), print the sequence...:
+The basic functionality is like iterating in the sequence, filtering in subsequences(children), printing the sequence...:

                 def initializeSequence(self, format):